jul/archery/README.txt

 dict made for searching value/keys/*Path* with special interests.

-Basically, it returns an interator in the form of a tuple being all the keys and the value.
+Basically, it returns an iterator in the form of a tuple being all the keys and the value.
 It is a neat trick, if you combine it with *make_from_path*, it helps select exactly what you want in a dict::